pawan-kumar-108/MeWell-HackathonRaptors/README.md

 # MeWell Chatbot for Mental Well-being using RAG
-### Prepared under the guidance of Hackathon Raptors Mentor

 MeWell Chatbot is a powerful tool designed to provide mental support to the user by understanding user queries using state-of-the-art language models and vector stores.